Service Preservation from Matching Non-Matching Socks Under Stochastic Loss: Introduction

 This creates a decision dilemma with economic, ecological, and social dimensions.
 Economically and environmentally, discarding a usable orphan sock (or replacing a perfectly functional pair because one sock vanished) is wasteful; socially, wearing intentionally non-matching socks can be interpreted as a minor norm violation \cite{intro_7,intro_8}.
 Classic sociological accounts of impression management frame clothing as a cue used to signal conformity, competence, and group membership in everyday interactions \cite{Goffman1959Presentation}.
 Complementing this view, experimental work in social psychology demonstrates that clothing can carry symbolic meaning with measurable downstream effects on perception and behavior \cite{AdamGalinsky2012Enclothed}.
 In short, mismatching can be ecologically sensible while being socially \say{expensive}.
 Nonetheless, this strategy can be remedied, to some degree, by performing a better match between different socks.
 For example, let us consider the naive scenario when a sock owner owns 10 identical socks (from 5 pairs).
 In such an example, pairing any two socks from the set will result in zero social price.
 However, this case does not align with the usage of cloth, in general, and socks, in particular, for self-expression \cite{intro_9,intro_10}.

-In this study, we ask a deliberately practical question: what are the economic-ecological benefits of matching non-matching socks, and at what social cost?
+\review{In this study, we ask a deliberately practical question: can pairing non-matching socks preserve daily sock service under stochastic loss, and at what perceived social cost?
 In order to address this question, we propose a computational model in which an agent (a sock owner) chooses an initial sock portfolio and then repeatedly selects daily pairs under uncertainty due to wear-out and stochastic disappearance.
-The resulting decision problem fits the optimization under uncertainty setting \cite{ouu_review}.
-We complement the model with behavioral data: (i) pairwise comparisons of sock-pairs are used to estimate individual mismatch sensitivity (a social-cost parameter), and (ii) participants receive sock sets with controlled diversity to estimate preferences over variety versus matchability.
-Our field component further tests whether participants will wear visibly mismatched socks in public to evaluate the feasibility and usability of the proposed model.
+The resulting decision problem fits the optimization under uncertainty setting \cite{ouu_review}; however, our contribution is not a closed-form derivation of an optimal policy for the full stochastic problem.
+Instead, we use the formal model to define the objective, state dynamics, and constraints, prove computational hardness for the general problem, solve small tractable instances exactly as a benchmark, and evaluate scalable interpretable policies through simulation.
+We complement the model with behavioral data: (i) pairwise comparisons of sock pairs are used to estimate individual mismatch sensitivity, interpreted as anticipated social discomfort, and (ii) bundle choices are used to estimate preferences over variety versus matchability.
+Our field component further tests whether participants will wear visibly mismatched socks in public to evaluate the feasibility of the proposed behavior within the sampled context.
+Monetary and ecological quantities are reported as secondary proxy outcomes, while the central empirical outcome is service preservation, measured through infeasible days and stranded wear-capacity.}

 The rest of this paper is organized as follows.
 Section~\ref{sec:related} surveys relevant work on sock markets, textiles’ ecological impacts, the social interpretation of sartorial nonconformity, and optimization under uncertainty.
-Section~\ref{sec:model} formally presents the proposed model.
-Section~\ref{sec:exp} describes our evaluation approach, combining both simulations over a range of loss and wear regimes with an in-person user study to estimate key behavioral parameters.
-Section~\ref{sec:results} presents the empirical and simulation results.
+Section~\ref{sec:model} formally presents the proposed model. \review{Section~\ref{sec:exp} describes our evaluation approach, combining exact optimization on small tractable instances, simulations over a range of loss and wear regimes, and an in-person user study to estimate key behavioral parameters.} Section~\ref{sec:results} presents the empirical and simulation results.
 Finally, Section~\ref{sec:discussion} discusses implications, limitations, and practical takeaways.